Mukulphougat/Mukulphougat/README.md

 Here is what I'm -->

-- 🔭 I’m currently working ... as a CS Student 🤣
+- 🔭 I’m currently working ... as a CS Student
 - 🌱 I’m currently learning ...
-Everything
+Android Development, Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on ...
-Income
+Flutter and Android Development
 - 🤔 I’m looking for help with ...
-Job
+Job or Internship
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Instagram](https://www.instagram.com/in_jail_out_soon_23/)
+[Instagram](https://www.instagram.com/imukulphougat/)
 - 😄 Pronouns: ...
 He / Him
-- ⚡ Fun fact: ...
-In Jail Out Soon.

 Email - mukulphoughat@gmail.com
 [LinkedIn] : https://www.linkedin.com/in/mukul-phougat-602657193/